STANDARDS OF EXCELLENCE

 D. Names of horses or ponies being exhibited will not be made know to the judge prior to the show.
 At Nationwide shows exhibitors will be issued with a number for each horse or pony for the duration of that show.

-E. Deliberately distracting or otherwise interfering with an exhibitor's horse while being shown is forbidden offenders will be asked to leave the ring and the offender may be refused entry to further shows.
+E. Deliberately distracting or otherwise interfering with an exhibitor's horse while being shown is forbidden offenders may be asked to leave the ring and the offender may be refused entry to further shows.

-F. Unruly horse may be asked to leave the ring.
+F. An unruly horse/pony may be asked to leave the ring.

 G. Cruelty or abuse of any horse or pony in the ring or on the showground will not be tolerated.
 Offenders may be barred from the remainder of the show and may be refused entry to further shows.